Enlarged version: challenges to comprehension

 4. G. A. Miner.
 The magical number seven, plus or minus two: some limits on our capacity for processing information.
 In: Psychological Rev. 63 (1956) p.
 81-97.

-5. H. A. Simon.
+5. Herbert A. Simon.
 The sciences of the artificial.
-Cambridge: MIT Press 1969.
+MIT Press, 1969.

 6. Method for priority determination in science and technology.
-Paris: Unesco 1978. p.
+Unesco, 1978. p.
 24 (Science Policy Series, 40).

-7. Y. Friedman.
+7. Yona Friedman.
 The critical group size.
-In: International Associations 26 (1974) No. 5, p.
-284 285.
+International Associations, 26, 1974, 5, pp. 284 285.

-8. A. Jay.
-Corporation man.
-London: Jonathan Cape 1972.
+8. Antony Jay.
+Corporation Man.
+Jonathan Cape 1972.

-10. L. L. Whyte, et al. (Ed.): Hierarchical structures.
-New York: American Elsevier 1969.
+10. Lancelot.
+Law Whyte, et al. (Eds.).
+Hierarchical Structures.
+American Elsevier 1969.

-11. M. Maruyama.
+11. Magoroh.
+Maruyama.
 Paradigmatology and its application to cross-disciplinary, cross-professional and cross-cultural communication.
-In: Cybernetica 17 (1974) p.
-136-156 and p.
-237-281.
+Cybernetica, 17, 1974, pp. 136-156 and pp. 237-281.

-12. M. Maruyama.
+12. Magoroh Maruyama.
 Heterogenistics: an epistemological restructuring of biological and social sciences.
-In: Cybernetiea 20 (1977) p.
+Cybernetica, 20, 1977, p p.
 69-86.

 13. Anthony Judge.
 Inernational organization networks; a complementary perspective.
 In: Paul Taylor and A. J. R. Groom (Eds.): International Organisation: a conceptual approach.
-New York: Nichols Publ.
+Nichols Publ.
 1978. p.
 381-413. [text]

-15. Michal, G.: Biochemical pathways.
-Mannheim: Boehringer Mannheim GmbH 1974.
+15. G. Michal.
+Biochemical Pathways.
+Mannheim, Boehringer Mannheim GmbH 1974.

 16. Anthony Judge.
 Mapping possibilities in response to information needs of science policy-making for development.
 (Paper prepared for the Secretary of the Commonwealth Science Council; presented to the 6th Congres of the World Future Studies Federation, Cairo.
 September 1978). [text]

 17. W. T. Jones.
-The romantic syndrome: toward a new method in cultural anthropology and the history of ideas.
+The Romantic Syndrome: toward a new method in cultural anthropology and the history of ideas.
 The Hague: Martinus Nijhof 1961.

-18. G. S. Brown.
-Laws of form.
-London: G. Allen & Unwin 1969.
+18. George Spencer-Brown.
+Laws of Form.
+Allen and Unwin 1969.

 19. Yearbook of World Problems and Human Potential.
 Brussels: Union of International Associations and Mankind 2000, 1976. (see Encyclopedia of World Problems and Human Potential, 1994-5)